|Overview of Mercury Exposure|

 Here is some research related to mercury exposure as a possible risk factor for autoimmune disease, such as scleroderma.

 Mercury exposure may be a risk factor for autoimmune diseases in women.
 A new study by researchers from the University of Michigan claims that even at levels considered to be safe, mercury exposure may be hazardous to health; it may be a risk factor for autoimmune disorders among women of childbearing age.
-Medical News Today, 02/10/2015.
+Medical News Today.

 Art saves Lives.
 (But what are your art supplies doing to you?).
 Paul Rubens, Auguste Renoir, Raoul Dufy, and Paul Klee all had autoimmune disorders caused by mercury, cadmium, arsenic, lead, antimony, tin, cobalt, manganese, and chromium, as well as chronic lead and manganese poisoning.
 (Expired article) Vickie Enkoff.

-SCLERO.ORG is the world leader for trustworthy research, support, education and awareness for scleroderma and related illnesses, such as pulmonary hypertension.
-We are a service of the nonprofit International Scleroderma Network (ISN), which is a 501(c)(3) U.S.-based public charitable foundation, established in 2002.
-Meet Our Team, or Volunteer.
+SCLERO.ORG is the world's leading nonprofit for trustworthy research, support, education and awareness for scleroderma and related illnesses.
+We are a 501(c)(3) U.S.-based public charitable foundation, established in 2002.
+Meet Our Team.
 Donations may also be mailed to: